Prof. Ragini Mohite

 Assistant Professor - Academic Writing

-Prof. Ragini Mohite is Assistant Professor - Academic Writing at FLAME University.
-She received her Doctorate Degree in English Literature and MA in English Literature from University of Leeds.
-She holds a Bachelor’s Degree in English Literature from University of Mumbai.
+I received my Ph.D. in English Literature (2016) and MA in English Literature (2011) from the University of Leeds.
+I hold a BA (Hons) in English from the University of Mumbai.

 Modern Writers, Transnational Literatures: Rabindranath Tagore and W.B.
 Yeats under contract with Clemson University Press (Forthcoming, 2020)